sebriverso/sebriverso.github.io/README.md

 # Data

 Our flight-related data comes from [Kaggle’s 2015 Flight Delays and Cancellation](https://www.kaggle.com/datasets/usdot/flight-delays?select=airports.csv) dataset.
 This data includes flight information such as airline, airport origin, airport destination, city, state, country, latitude of origin, longitude of origin, and what day the flight occurred.
-Using information provided in the Kaggle dataset, we can figure out the weather-related data of the flight by using Climate.gov’s [Past Weather by Zip Code Datatable](https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table).
+We mapped weather-related data from Climate.gov’s [Past Weather by Zip Code Datatable](https://www.climate.gov/maps-data/dataset/past-weather-zip-code-data-table) to the Kaggle dataset.
 These two datasets combined allow for our model to factor in previously known information such as flight origin and destination, flight time, airport temperature, precipitation, wind speed, and more for the model to predict the delay time.

 From the Kaggle dataset, there are approximately 5 million samples to train, evaluate, and test the model on.
 To obtain weather information about all the flights, it would take a manual process of entering the zip code and year for every location of the flights in the Kaggle dataset and then downloading a CSV file for each area.
-This would take an unreasonable amount of time.
-To overcome this, we decided to focus on flight information only coming from Chicago’s O’Hare International Airport (ORD).
+This would take an unreasonable amount of time, so we decided to focus on flight information only coming from Chicago’s O’Hare International Airport (ORD).
 This airport is a major international airport in a location that has a large span of weather variations from hot summers to harsh winters with extreme cold and snow.
 Using only data focused on Chicago, there are approximately 285,000 flight samples to use.

 Some shortfalls of this data are that all the flight information comes from one year.
 For future work, we would be able to have information about all flights from the O’Hare International Airport over a large span of years.
 Additionally, all the information is about U.S. domestic flights, and due to a large number of sample locations, we had to focus only on the Chicago airport.
 The model will be most reliable in predicting delays for flights out of Chicago, but it could potentially be generalized to be used for other airports, with less reliability.

 ## Data Preprocessing